yhzfly/learngit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL. git is used by Onespace
+git is a distributed version control system git is free software distributed under the GPL. git is used by Onespace programmer